Cervical Spine Syndrome: Symptoms, Causes and Routine

 2. Muscular imbalances

-The most common cause in younger patients: weak deep neck flexors, weakened scapular stabilizers and shortened chest muscles.
+The most common cause in younger readers: weak deep neck flexors, weakened scapular stabilizers and shortened chest muscles.
 The result: the head shifts forward, overloading the upper cervical spine.
-Falla et al. (2004) demonstrated that patients with neck pain show altered activation of the deep neck musculature.
+Falla et al. (2004) demonstrated that readers with neck pain show altered activation of the deep neck musculature.

 3. Poor posture and ergonomics